terrier-org/pyterrier/docs/apply.rst

 +-------+---------+-------------+------------------+---------------------------+----------------------+------------------+

-In each case, the result from calling a pyterrier.apply method is another PyTerrier transformer (i.e. extends TransformerBase), and which can be used for experimentation or combined with other PyTerrier transformers through the standard PyTerrier operators.
+In each case, the result from calling a pyterrier.apply method is another PyTerrier transformer (i.e. extends TransformerBase), which can be used for experimentation or combined with other PyTerrier transformers through the standard PyTerrier operators.

 If `verbose=True` is passed to any pyterrier apply method (except `generic()`), then a `TQDM <https://tqdm.github.io/>`_